AmbireTech/adex-protocol/targetingAndBidding.md

 * AdView scope, accessible only on the AdView
   * `adView.secondsSinceCampaignImpression` - seconds since this campaign last registered an impression for the publisher
-  * `adView.hasCustomPreferences` -  whether we have custom preferences set through the profile; while this one may be passed to the supermarket as a query param, we won't use it there to maintain a consistent (with the validator) set of input variables, and consistent scope naming (`adView.`)
+  * `adView.hasCustomPreferences` -  whether we have custom preferences set through the profile; while this one may be passed to the Market as a query param, we won't use it there to maintain a consistent (with the validator) set of input variables, and consistent scope naming (`adView.`)
   * `adView.navigatorLanguage` - the `navigator.language` on the client side; cannot be a market variable, because it's not accessible server-side (there is a header, but there's also caching)
 * Global scope, accessible everywhere
    * adSlotId